linode/docs/docs/guides/databases/couchdb/using-couchdb-on-ubuntu-2004/index.md

             "type": "json"
         }

-1. The application initially sets up a couple of variables that are to be referenced in each query:
+1. The application initially sets up a couple of variables that are to be referenced in each query.

     {{< file "Example Messaging Application" python>}}
 db_query_headers = {"Content-Type": "application/json"}
 db_query_url = "http://admin:password@127.0.0.1:5984/messaging-db/_find"
     {{< /file >}}

-1. When a user accesses a message thread, the application fetches the two most recent messages:
+1. When a user accesses a message thread, the application fetches the two most recent messages.

     {{< file "Example Messaging Application" python>}}
 db_request = {